 Running a modest tune with an intake and exhaust probably won’t give you much trouble, but once you add ~100+hp to your LMM, the Allison becomes a weak spot.
 However, any additional power is going to take a toll on your transmission, whether it’s just a modest tune or a heavily modified engine.

-While the Allison 1000 was also a problem on the LBZ (do you notice a common theme here?), the one equipped in the LMM Duramax’s can actually withstand a bit more torment.
 If you’re going to add an engine tune we certainly recommend also adding a TCM (transmission control module) tune to help strengthen the tranny.
 With a TCM tune, the Allison can handle up to 450whp for extended periods of time, with 500whp being the breaking point.
-I would point out that you should not expect my “for an extended period of time” comment to mean 150k miles.

 Duramax LMM Reliability

 Consistent to its very similar LBZ counterpart, the LMM is a highly reliable engine.
-The DPF is a hot-spot for failure so beware that you will probably end up with a few thousand dollars of DPF/emissions repairs, however you can *illegaly* remove this potential problem by removing the DPF system.
+The DPF is a hot-spot for failure so beware that you will probably end up with a few thousand dollars of DPF/emissions repairs.

 Without the DPF and with upgraded transmission lines, you’re unlikely to run into very many seriously costly repair bills on the LMM.
 As with all things that age, you should expect to run into some general maintenance items once you surpass the 150k mile mark with things like injectors, the water pump, the fuel pump and potentially the turbo.